Click here to return HOME

 A drawback with the post-production method is that the actors are performing in a vacuum--they can't hear the music or sound effects that will accompany them and this may result in a less expressive performance.
 Also extensive cutting and pasting of dialogue lines can ruin the actors' timing.
 Lastly, the amount of work required to assemble a show bit by bit can stretch out greatly, making for a tedious and expensive job.

-For some smaller productions, I record in my home studio directly to my computer's hard disk (using Cakewalk's new "Sonar" software package).
+For some smaller productions, I record in my home studio directly to my computer's hard disk (using Cakewalk's "Sonar" software package).
 I then layer the music and sound effects tracks, assembling the program, scene by scene.
 This can be time-consuming, but is sometimes necessary when I have a very low budget for cast and crew.